Building Electromagnetic Superintelligence

 In an age where electronics cost has exceeded that of the jet engine for the most advanced flying machines in history, we have reached the electromagnetic inflection.

-This phenomenon is surely playing out with economic devices: devices with high volume, low unit cost, and fast cycle times.
+This phenomenon is surely playing out with commodity devices: devices with high volume, low unit cost, and fast cycle times.
 Our friends mobilizing the reindustrialization movement make a solid case: attritable drones and mass-market EVs built onshore in higher volumes, faster, and cheaper.
 Despite major investment, their costs continue to concentrate (and grow) in electronics.

 Take the automotive industry for instance.
 In 1970, electronics accounted for five percent of a new car's cost, on average.
 By 2020, we reached forty percent.
 By 2030, the cost of the electronics of a consumer automotive vehicle will reach fifty percent of the vehicle cost.
 A base-model Corolla now ships with MIMO radar, V2X communications, and an ADAS sensor stack.
 These are electromagnetically-governed subsystems that command the same complexity as their sister applications in defense hardware, but on much faster timelines and much lower price points.

-Contrary to common belief, the binding constraint of the next step to horizontally-scale compute density is SerDes, the high-speed serial links that move data between chips, boards, and racks.
+Contrary to popular belief, the binding constraint of the next step to horizontally-scale compute density is SerDes, the high-speed serial links that move data between chips, boards, and racks.
 As transistor scaling slows and chiplet architectures become the norm, the “intelligence factory” datacenter is now riddled with signal integrity, channel loss, and crosstalk problems.
 These are problems that are purely electromagnetic in nature, invisible to the logic designer.
 Power delivery in the datacenter is no different: it is an electromagnetic engineering problem attributed as an infrastructural challenge.

 Here’s a little-known fact about the F-35 Lightning II: it’s a datacenter with wings.
 The F-35's Pratt & Whitney F135 engine costs $20 million, or roughly 15% of the airframe.
 The electronics, however (AESA radar, electronic warfare, distributed aperture sensors, software-defined radios, and the sensor fusion layer stitching 8.6 million lines of code into closed-loop autonomy) comprise over 35% of the aircraft’s cost.
 By the time we’re building the F-47, projected for the 2030s, we’ll be spending over 40% of the $300 million airframe on electronics.